Galactus9/103-Interprocess-Communication/README.md

 5. The client reads the response from the server and can take further action based on the response.

-## Customization

-You can customize the project to add more complex functionality or use the named pipe communication as a basis for other IPC mechanisms.

 ## License

 This project is licensed under the [MIT License](LICENSE).